IsJustaGhost/LibFilters-3.0/LibFilters-3.0/LibFilters_Wiki.md

 --Returns number typeOfFilterFunction used for the number LibFilters LF* filterType constant.
 --Either LIBFILTERS_FILTERFUNCTIONTYPE_INVENTORYSLOT or LIBFILTERS_FILTERFUNCTIONTYPE_BAGID_AND_SLOTINDEX
---or nil if error occured or no filter function type was determined -- returns number filterFunctionType function libFilters:GetFilterTypeFunctionType(filterType)
+--or nil if error occurred or no filter function type was determined -- returns number filterFunctionType function libFilters:GetFilterTypeFunctionType(filterType)